 I feel like I’m THIS close to selling our car and taking the car-free plunge, but the finances didn’t quite work out…we do a lot of weekend trips, and we have a dog which many car shares don’t allow.

 But that’s neither here nor there.
 What I learned in my comparison research was how freaking expensive car ownership is.
-Many of the articles actually suggest we car-owning humans are terrible at understanding the true cost of car ownership.
+Many of the articles actually suggest we basically suck at understanding the true cost of car ownership.

 For my Canadian amigos, the Canadian Auto Association (CAA) website has a car ownership cost calculator.
 For the average person putting 20,000km on each year, they estimate (I selected a simple Honda Civic) a stomach-churning $8,800!
 And many families own 2+ cars.